NREL/REopt-Analysis-Scripts/README.md

-Python scripts for using REopt API
+Running REopt API Analysis using Python
 ==========================================

 [REopt](https://reopt.nrel.gov/) is a techno-economic decision support model from NREL which is used for optimizing energy systems for buildings, campuses, communities, and microgrids.
 [REopt Lite](https://reopt.nrel.gov/tool) offers a no-cost subset of features from NREL's more comprehensive REopt model.
 REopt Lite also offers an application programming interface (API).
 This is a guide to use REopt's Application Programming Interface for running REopt analysis programmatically.
+Detailed documentation of REopt Lite API is available [here](https://developer.nrel.gov/docs/energy-optimization/reopt-v1/).

 ## How to run?
   ### Prerequisites